linhqyy/AnimateDiff/README.md

 }

 ```

+## Why not build this as an A1111 extension?
+- There's already an A1111 Extension at https://github.com/continue-revolution/sd-webui-animatediff
+- Some features are easier to implement by building this seperately.
+It will allow us to explore different techniques to improve AnimateDiff.

 ## Definitions
 ```
 context_length: the length of the sliding window (limited by motion modules capacity), default to L.